Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- Psychogenesis is evident in most patients.
+- Psychogenesis is evident in the majority of patients.

-Pathogenesis of achalasia of cardia
+Pathogenesis of achalasia of the cardia

-The pathogenesis of cardiac achalasia is associated with a congenital or acquired lesion of the intramural neural plexus of the esophagus (intermuscular - Auerbachian) with a decrease in the number of ganglion cells.
-As a result, the peristaltic activity of the esophageal wall is broken and there is no relaxation of the lower esophageal sphincter in response to swallowing (which served as the basis for the introduction of the term "achalasia": Greek a - absence, chalasis - relaxation).
-It is most likely that this is due to a deficiency of inhibitory neurotransmitters, primarily nitric oxide (N0).
-Thus, in the way of the food lump appears an obstacle in the form of an unshaken sphincter and food intake in the stomach is difficult: for example, it can occur only with additional filling of the esophagus with liquid, when the mass of the column has a mechanical effect on the cardiac sphincter.
+The pathogenesis of achalasia of the cardia is associated with congenital or acquired damage to the intramural nerve plexus of the esophagus (intermuscular - Auerbach's) with a decrease in the number of ganglion cells.
+As a result, the consistent peristaltic activity of the esophageal wall is disrupted and there is no relaxation of the lower esophageal sphincter in response to swallowing (which served as the basis for introducing the term "achalasia": Greek a - absence, chalasis- relaxation).
+Most likely, this is due to a deficiency of inhibitory neurotransmitters, primarily nitric oxide (N0).
+Thus, an obstacle in the form of an unrelaxed sphincter appears on the path of the food bolus and the entry of food into the stomach is difficult: for example, it can only occur with additional filling of the esophagus with liquid, when the mass of its column exerts a mechanical effect on the cardiac sphincter.